-- to ensure the overall vision and objectives of the Core Strategy are achieved.
+- 5.1 The Spatial Strategy & policies outlined above set out how the borough will develop up to 2026 to ensure the overall vision and objectives of the Core Strategy are achieved.
 A key component of achieving this vision and objectives is to ensure the necessary physical, social and green infrastructure is provided to support both new and existing communities.
 This will be achieved through a variety of measures including developer contributions (the council will include a Policy on Developer Contributions in the Site Allocations and Generic Development Control Policies Development Plan Document), Hinckley & Bosworth Borough Council funding, New Growth Point Initiative Funding and other general funding streams.
 The council is also considering introducing a Community Infrastructure Levy.
 To underpin this, a Leicester & Leicestershire Growth Infrastructure Plan is currently being finalised. - 5.2 Outlined below, and within the following schedule, is a summary of the essential elements of infrastructure required to deliver the Core Strategy, including approximate cost, phasing and possible funding sources.
-A separate Supplementary Planning Document will be prepared by the council which will deal with the Core Strategy Infrastructure and implementation. - The Borough Council has worked with the County Highways Authority and the Highways Authority to develop the most appropriate package of transport measures to support housing growth and ensure sustainability and climate change benefits are delivered in practice.
+A separate Supplementary Planning Document will be prepared by the council which will deal with the Core Strategy Infrastructure and implementation. - 5.3 The Borough Council has worked with the County Highways Authority and the Highways Authority to develop the most appropriate package of transport measures to support housing growth and ensure sustainability and climate change benefits are delivered in practice.
 A series of transport improvements to support the Sustainable Urban Extensions are detailed in the following schedule.
 In summary the improvements include: - Works to the A5/A47 The Long Shoot junction - Links to existing urban areas for buses, pedestrians, cyclists and for local traffic. - Junction improvements, bus priority measures and possible widening of the A47 Earl Shilton Bypass and the Hinckley Northern Perimeter Road (HNPR) - Improved linkages into the Town Centre involving alterations to signal operations at selected junctions - New public transport linkages - New pedestrian and cycle linkages - A combination of traffic calming and traffic management measures on key routes - The introduction of bus priority measures on the A447 Ashby Road which will require road improvements